Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 where $\lambda_{1/2}$ denotes the two eigenvalues of $\rho$.
 This parametrization identifies the qubit state space $\Omega_A$ with the \emph{Bloch ball} -- the unit ball in three dimensions.
 It is crucial that this parametrization is \emph{linear}, so that we can interpret convex mixtures in the ball as probabilistic mixtures of states.
 The Bloch ball is sketched in Figure~\ref{fig_blochball}.

 As expected, the pure states lie in the boundary of the state space -- but in this case, \emph{every boundary point} is in fact a pure state.
 This is a very special property (called ``strict convexity'' of $\Omega_A$) that is generically absent, as Figure~\ref{fig_statespace} shows.
-Note that this property is also true for the classical bit (a one-dimensional line segment).
+Note that this property also holds for the classical bit (a one-dimensional line segment).

 What about $N\geq 3$ --- are these state spaces also balls, perhaps of some higher dimension?
 A moment's thought shows that this cannot be the case: all these state spaces contain mixed states in their topological boundary.
 For example, for $N=3$, the state $\rho={\rm diag}\left(\frac 1 2, \frac 1 2,0\right)$ is mixed but lies on the boundary of the set of density matrices (there are unit trace matrices with negative eigenvalues arbitrarily close to that state).
-These state spaces are compact convex sets with quite complex and intriguing structure, and they are certainly not Euclidean balls.
-A beautiful attempt to visualize the $N=3$ case can be found in Bengtsson \emph{et al.}, 2012.
+Hence these state spaces cannot be strictly convex, and in particular, they cannot correspond to Euclidean balls.
+Instead, these state spaces are compact convex sets with quite complex and intriguing structure.
+A beautiful attempt to visualize the $N=3$ case can be found in Bengtsson \emph{et al.}, 2013~\cite{Bengtsson2013}, and a much more comprehensive introduction to the geometry of quantum states is given in the book by Bentsson and \.{Z}yczkowski, 2017~\cite{BengtssonZyczkowski}.

 So far, we have only talked about \emph{states}; let us now see how to describe \emph{measurements} in the GPT framework.
-Our starting point are eq.~(\ref{eqInitialLinearity}) and~(\ref{eqConvexity}), which say that probabilistic mixtures of preparation procedures should lead to the identical mixtures of the corresponding outcome probabilities.
+Our starting point are Eq.~(\ref{eqInitialLinearity}) and~(\ref{eqConvexity}), which say that probabilistic mixtures of preparation procedures should lead to the identical mixtures of the corresponding outcome probabilities.
 In other words, \emph{outcome probabilities of measurements must be linear functionals of the state}.
 This motivates the following definition. \begin{definition}[Measurements] Let $(A,\Omega_A)$ be a state space.
 A linear functional, i.e.\ an element of the dual space $e\in A^*$, is an \emph{effect} if it attains values between zero and one on all normalized states, i.e.\ $0\leq e(\omega)\leq 1$ for all $\omega\in\Omega_A$.

 An $n$-outcome measurement (with $n\in\mathbb{N}$ arbitrary) is a collection of effects $e^{(1)},\ldots,e^{(n)}$ with the property that $e^{(1)}+\ldots+e^{(n)}=u_A$.